“Nobody can teach me who I am. You can describe parts of me, but who I am, and what I need, these are things I have to find out myself.” Chinua Achebe

 “The Best-Known Life Coach in America”*

 I have been fortunate to train with America’s leading life coach, Martha Beck.
-Her unique blend of wisdom and humor is so appealing to my essential self, that I know I have found the right teacher and the right process.
+Her unique blend of wisdom and humor is so appealing to my essential self that I know I found the right teacher and the right process.

 But while I’ve found my life’s work in life coaching, I’m honestly not crazy about the term.
 As I think about what makes coaching so powerful, I see that it is the insights and epiphanies that my clients experience when they explore their own interior lives that I want to focus on.
 Helping clients bring their insights out, giving voice to their “ten thousand truths,” is work that feels more like play, for the clients as well as the coach.
 The lives my clients design for themselves are based on their own perceptions of what makes a satisfying, fulfilling, meaningful life.

-Today, I practice my own unique style of life coaching.
-Insight Coaching is based on the skills and tools I’ve learned throughout my life and my career, combined with the teachings of Martha Beck and my training as a certified Emotional Intelligence trainer.
+Today, I practice my own unique style of coaching.
+Insight Coaching is based on the skills and tools I’ve learned throughout my life and my career, combined with the teachings of Martha Beck and dozens of other teachers, mentors and role models, as well as my training as a certified Emotional Intelligence trainer.
 I consider myself a collaborator, co-conspirator, counselor and cheerleader to your best life.

 *According to Psychology Today